Founder Q&A: Insights from Goldie Health CEO Chris Martin

 HAI: Explain what it's been like to work with Eshelman Innovation and High Alpha Innovation on bringing Goldie Health to market and making a positive societal impact.

-Chris: Working with Eshelman Innovation and High Alpha Innovation has been a dream.
+Chris: Working with Eshelman Innovation, their venture studio, and High Alpha Innovation has been a dream.

 Instead of a traditional venture capital approach, Eshelman Innovation and High Alpha Innovation spend a tremendous amount of time vetting numerous potential solutions for real-world challenges.